How to Buy Someone Out of a House (Plus a Divorce Buyout Calculator)

 SHARE

-If you're considering a house buyout in a divorce, it's a good idea to first talk to an experienced local real estate agent before deciding.
-An expert realtor can help you explore all your options, provide an unbiased home valuation, and sell your home (if that's what you decide).
+When considering a house buyout, it’s essential to calculate equity by factoring in the current market value of the property, the outstanding mortgage balance, and any closing costs.
+It’s a good idea to first talk to an experienced local real estate agent before deciding.
+An expert realtor can help you explore all your options, provide an unbiased home valuation, and sell your home (if that’s what you decide).

 Clever can help you find a great local realtor with experience helping divorced couples — and it offers additional benefits, like built-in savings on realtor fees when you sell.